Chatterley Whitfield: 1884 to 1920s

 Much of the success of the recovery can be directly attributed to Edward Brownfield Wain, who had been appointed Undermanager in 1882.
-He soon introduced the more productive longwall working of the coalfaces in place of the more traditional ‘pillar and stall’ system.
+He soon introduced the more productive longwall working of the coalfaces in place of the more traditional 'pillar and stall' system.
 He was appointed Colliery Manager in 1886 and by 1890 the Company was once more paying its way.
 In the same year the liquidators came to an understanding with the North of England Trustee, Debenture and Assets Corporation Limited of Manchester, who agreed to purchase the old Chatterley Iron Company.

-The new Company became Chatterley Whitfield Collieries Limited and a great period of expansion began, so much so that by 1899 the colliery produced in excess of 950,000 tons of saleable coal.
+The new Company became Chatterley Whitfield Collieries Limited and a great period of expansion began.
+So much so that by 1899 the colliery produced in excess of 950,000 tons of saleable coal.
 The fortunes of the Chatterley Iron Company began to decline as a result and operations at the Chatterley site had ceased by the early part of the 20th century.
 The dawn of the 20th century, however, promised a great future for Chatterley Whitfield Colliery.
-In the 21st century, many local people still refer to it by its old name of Whitfield Colliery.
+It is interesting to note, however, that in the 21st century, many local people still refer to it by its old name of Whitfield Colliery.

 The colliery continued to prosper but, following a minor explosion in 1912 which fortunately resulted in no fatalities, it became obvious that additional ventilation was required.
 It was therefore decided to sink a new ventilation shaft and work commenced in April 1913.
 The shaft was 5 yards (5 metres) in diameter and 700 feet deep (213 metres).
 It was completed in 1914.
 The heapstead and winding engine house were constructed entirely of brick to a German design and is unique in British coal mining.
 It is believed that the German construction workers were interned during the First World War.